Umbracoindevs/umbramn.18.04/README.md

 # startmasternode alias false YOURALIAS

-# After running the command in step 4, go back to your VPS
+# After running the command go back to your VPS

 # Enter cd to get back to your root directory